-Wouldn’t it be great if a full-service hotel chain bravely stepped forward — publicly and permanently — and said, “We’re done with minibars”?
+Wouldn’t it be great if a full-service hotel chain bravely stepped forward and said, “We’re done with minibars”?

 If not, perhaps it’s time for the government to step in and encourage the hotel industry to do the right thing, if not because it’s good for customers’ wallets, then for their health.
 Despite a move by some hotels to add healthier options, most still stock junk food.

-Some municipalities already have de facto bans on minibars because they restrict the sale of spirits, which kills any hope of a minibar turning a profit.
+Some municipalities already have de facto bans on minibars.
+They restrict the sale of spirits, which kills any hope of a minibar turning a profit.
 Or we could always follow New Zealand’s example, which may effectively ban minibars when new liquor laws kick in this December.

 Despite the disappearance of some minibars, many resorts continue to market these snack traps as a “convenience.”
-But they’re no more a convenience than cigarette vending machines, which, thanks to strict federal laws, are now all but extinct.
+But they’re no more a convenience than cigarette vending machines.
+Thanks to strict federal laws, are now all but extinct.
 No two ways about it — these money-sucking iceboxes aren’t just bad for hotels, they’re bad for you.

 Can you think of any better reason to get rid of them once and for all?